The Four Polarizations of the $W$ at High Energies: Case Studies in Polarization Interference

 Via the Dirac equation, the contraction of these currents with the exchange momentum $q=(p_t-p_b)=(p_\nu+p_b)$ can be written in terms of the scalar currents $J^{L/R}_{tb}, J^{L/R}_{\tau\nu}$,

 Expressions for propagators $D_W(q^2)$ and $D_W(q^2,\xi)$ are given in Eq.~\eqref{eq:polprop_def}.

-For the unpolarized case in the $R_\xi$ gauge, the two amplitudes for Fig.~\ref{fig:topdecay}, which correspond to $\mathcal{M}_{\rm unpol}$ and $\mathcal{M}_{\rm Gold}$, must be combined to eliminate $\xi$ dependence and obtain a gauge-invariant result.
+For the unpolarized case, the two amplitudes for Fig.~\ref{fig:topdecay}, which correspond to $\mathcal{M}_{\rm unpol}$ and $\mathcal{M}_{\rm Gold}$ respectively, must be summed to eliminate dependence on $\xi$ and obtain a gauge-invariant result.
 For the polarized case, only the scalar and Goldstone contributions carry $\xi$ dependence.
-Adding the amplitudes for the $\lambda=S$ and $\lambda=G$, one obtains
+Adding the amplitudes for the $\lambda=S$ and $\lambda=G$ amplitudes, one obtains

 which is independent of $\xi$.
-Considering instead the Unitary gauge, where there are no Goldstone bosons, the scalar amplitude would instead be
+In the Unitary gauge, the scalar amplitude is

-The scalar polarization amplitude in the Unitary gauge is equal to the sum of the scalar and Goldstone amplitudes in the $R_\xi$ gauge.
-The cancellation of $\xi$-terms highlights the relationship between gauge fixing and the scalar polarization vector, and hence a correspondence between the gauge dependence carried by scalar polarizations and Goldstones.
+in agreement with Eq.~\eqref{eq:ward_gauge_inv} and a manifestation of EW Ward identities.
+The cancellation of $\xi$-terms highlights the relationship between Goldstone bosons and the scalar polarization state, and therefore the importance of treating gauge-fixing scalars on the same footing in practical calculations for polarization with massive external particles.

-Turing to polarization interference, the entire analysis follows from the $(tb)$ quark current itself.
+Turing to polarization interference, the leading behavior can be understood entirely from the $(tb)$ quark current itself without reference to the kinematics of the outgoing leptons.
 We simplify the picture by taking the $b$ and $\tau$ massless and working in the top's rest frame.
 Using Eq.~\eqref{eq:top_current_def}, the incoming currents for the top's two helicities are

-The crux of the argument is the following: when the bottom quark is parallel or antiparallel to the top's spin axis $(\theta_b = 0,\pi)$, the transverse elements of $J^\alpha(t_Lb_L)$ vanish, leaving nonzero temporal and longitudinal components.
-For these same angles, the temporal and longitudinal elements of $J^\alpha(t_Rb_L)$ vanish, leaving nonzero transverse components. $J^\alpha(t_Lb_L)$ becomes a pure longitudinal current while $J^\alpha(t_Rb_L)$ becomes a pure transverse current.
-When the bottom quark is orthogonal to the top's spin axis $(\theta_b = \pi/2)$, the reverse happens: $J^\alpha(t_Lb_L)$ becomes a pure transverse current while $J^\alpha(t_Rb_L)$ becomes a pure longitudinal current.
-Away from these limits, the relative minus signs among components lead to cancellations that soften their contributions to the total decay rate.

-As a consequence, for a top quark with a given helicity, its decay rate for a particular kinematical configuration will be dominated by one polarization with other the polarized contribution being suppressed.
-The top's second helicity will be dominated by the second polarization with the first polarized contribution now being suppressed.
-At the squared amplitude level, this leads to an overall suppression of the net polarization interference:

-To see this with our power counting, we take $\theta_b\to0$.
-In general, the entries of $J_{\tau\nu}^\beta$ are nonzero in the top's frame.
-Using Eq.~\eqref{UnPol}, the unpolarized amplitudes for $t_{L/R}$ are